-With the rise in numbers of dogs suffering from allergies and kibble being the main type of dog food being consumed by our pets, we can conclude that the processed dog food that 95% of dogs consume may very well be the underlining issue.
+With the rise in numbers of dogs suffering from allergies and kibble being the main type of dog food consumed by our pets, we can conclude that the processed dog food that 95% of dogs consume may be the underlining issue.

 Check Our Other Common Conditions: Natural Remedies for Dog Conditions

 All of the symptoms listed above point to an allergy issue.
-You've ruled out environmental and seasonal factors, and know it's food-related.
+You've ruled out environmental and seasonal factors and know it's food-related.
 But with a long list of scary ingredients found in kibble, how can you possibly rule out exactly what is causing the allergy?
-Don't give up, it might be more simple than you think!
+Don't give up; it might be more simple than you think!

-In order to know how to treat your dog allergies, you must determine where they are coming from.
+To know how to treat your dog allergies, you must determine what is causing the allergic reactions.
 If your dog only itches in the hot summer months or has dry skin in the cold winter months, one might assume their dog have seasonal allergies.
 What many pet owners fail to consider is that there is a balance.
-Your dog may be allergic to the ingredients in processed food that they consume regularly, but it won't be enough to cause an obvious reaction.
+Your dog may be allergic to the ingredients in processed food that they consume regularly, but it won't be enough to cause a noticeable reaction.

 When your dog has a subtle dog food allergy, then is faced with environmental irritants, it may be enough to push your dog out of balance and reveal these allergies.

 Instead, they are associated with something else in the food.
-Many pet owners are happy to find when they switch their dog to a raw diet they find that their dog was actually allergic to artificial "chicken" or "turkey" but not the actual protein itself.
+Many pet owners are happy when they switch their dog to a raw diet; they find that their dog is allergic to artificial "chicken" or "turkey" but not the actual protein itself.

 Here are some of the components in processed dog food that may be contributing to allergies:

-When your dog is on a processed diet, they are consuming low-grade meat, animal by-product, starches, preservatives, grains, sugar, yeast, and artificial components.
+When your dog is on a processed diet, they consume low-grade meat, animal by-product, starches, preservatives, grains, sugar, yeast, and artificial components.
 All of these ingredients put your dog at risk of allergies.

 Remember, a natural raw diet consisting of quality meat and fresh ingredients is what your dog was biologically designed to eat.
 It is a species-appropriate diet that mimics how dogs would eat in the wild.
 Dogs are not meant to eat and digest processed foods.

-Feeding your dog a natural fresh raw diet will not only subside allergies, but also support a strong immune system, gut, and overall health.
-You will know exactly what your dog is consuming without any guesswork.
+Feeding your dog a natural fresh raw diet will not only subside allergies but also support a strong immune system, gut, and overall health.
+You will know precisely what your dog is consuming without any guesswork.
 Many pet owners have been misinformed about the source of allergies and intolerances, but with the help of this guide, we hope to empower all dog owners that a healthy dog starts with an informed dog owner!
 Remember, nutrition is key & fresh is best!